jkim333/T1A3-Terminal-Application/README.md

 1. **Choose nickname.** When the user runs the application, the user will first be prompted to enter their nickname for the game.
 The nickname will need to be 30 characters or less.
 Otherwise, the application will warn the user and will ask the user to enter their nickname again.

-2. **Choose questions.** After the user sets their nickname, the user will then be prompted with the following questions: the number of questions they would like to answer, category (e.g. general knowledge, sports), and the level of difficulty.
+2. **Choose questions.** After the user sets their nickname, the user will then be prompted with the following questions: the number of questions they would like to answer, category (e.g. general knowledge, sports, and many more), and the level of difficulty.
 With these answers, the application will send a tailored request to the external API.
 The application will receive a response from the API which will include the questions and answers.
 The questions and answers will then be stored within the variables before allowing the game to begin.

-3. **Timer.** For each question, the user will get 30 seconds to answer the question.
-If the user fails to answer the question within the time limit, it will be considered that the user answered the question wrong and the application will skip to the next question.

-4. **Show progress.** Each time a user answers a question, the application will notify the user on their progress.
-For example, after answering two questions out of ten questions, the application will print "2/10 questions answered".
+3. **Show progress.** Each time a user answers a question, the application will notify the user on their progress.
+For example, after answering two questions out of ten questions, the application will print "Question 2 of 10: ...".

-5. **Show score.** After the user completes all questions, the application will then present the score, showing how well the user performed at answering the questions.
+4. **Show score.** After the user completes all questions, the application will then present the score, showing how well the user performed at answering the questions.
 The application will also show a tailored reaction based on the score.
 If the user scores 75% or above, the application will print "You are a genius!".
 If the user scores from 50% to 75%, the application will print "Nice try.
 You did a good job.".
 If the user scores less than 50%, the application will print "Good effort.
 Try again.".

-6. **Show answers.** After the application presents the score, the application will prompt the user if they want to see the correct answers to the questions.
+5. **Show results.** After the application presents the score, the application will present a range of options for the user to choose from.
+The application will ask the user if they want to review the answers, play again or terminate the game.

 <br>